Gibraltar Conservatives

 The Conservative Party in Gibraltar is the part of the Conservative Party that operates in the British Overseas Territory of Gibraltar.
 It is a branch of the South West Region of the Conservative Party.
-The party does not field candidates in the local elections in the territory, and so far has only ever stood candidates for the European Parliament constituency of South West England and Gibraltar.
+The party does not field candidates in the local elections in the territory, and only ever stood candidates for the former European Parliament constituency of South West England and Gibraltar.

 History

 Gibraltar was first represented in European Elections in 2004 as part of the South West England constituency.
 None of the main Gibraltar political parties ever contested European elections, so voters chose from United Kingdom party lists.
 The Gibraltar Social Democrats have however endorsed the Conservatives in European and UK Parliamentary elections.

 2004

 The Conservative Party polled over two-thirds of the Gibraltar vote, with no other party exceeding 10% support.
 This was to a large part due to the perception that the Labour Government in Britain had "betrayed" Gibraltar by attempting to negotiate a constitutional settlement involving joint sovereignty with Spain.
 This arrangement was rejected overwhelmingly by Gibraltarians in the 2002 sovereignty referendum.
 The Conservatives were perceived as being unequivocal in their support for Gibraltar's continued British status.
 In addition both the leader of the Conservative Party, Michael Howard, and his deputy, Michael Ancram, flew in to rally support.
 Before the election the local Conservatives mounted a vigorous campaign.